Scholarships for students from India and other developing countries

 1) Complete an online application for admission to a Postgraduate Degree at the University of Reading and hold an offer of admission by the deadline (30 January 2017).

 2) Complete the electronic form at the bottom of this webpage in order to express your interest in being considered for the Felix Scholarships.
 This will ask you to confirm that you have read (and comply with) the Felix Scholarship criteria listed above.
+Do not complete this form unless you have a valid 8-digit applicant number (ID number) from the University's online Admissions system otherwise it will not be accepted.

 3) Eligible candidates will then be considered for nomination by their academic School / Department at Stage One.
 If you are successful in being nominated, you will receive a request on Wednesday 8 March 2017 asking you to complete a full Felix application form.
 This must be returned by Wednesday 15 March 2017.